 Bugs, spiders, ants

 To prevent ants, spiders, and bugs from entering your home or other structures, spray the foundation and the grout within a foot of the wall with a mixture of 1/2 cup ground up lemon including the rind (puree in a blender or food processor) plus one gallon of water.
-Apply with a garden sprinkling can.
+Apply with a garden sprinkling can with holes large enough to dispense the pulp.
 Not only is the weak solution versatile, but it’s also mild, cheap, and environmentally sound.